Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 A More Common, All-Purpose Option

-Back when single grade was the only option available, many vehicles used a lower viscosity oil during colder months and switched to a higher viscosity one during the warmer months to compensate for temperature fluctuation.
+Back when single-grade was the only option available, many vehicles used a low viscosity oil during colder months and switched to a higher viscosity oil during the warmer months to compensate for temperature fluctuation.

 Today, with multi-grade options available, the need to change oil based on seasonal changes has all but been eliminated.

-10W-30 is a good middle-of-the-road option for both hot and cold weather as it retains enough of the appropriate viscosity levels at both low and high temperatures.
+10W-30 is a great middle-of-the-road option for both hot weather and cool weather as it retains enough of the appropriate viscosity levels at both low and high temperatures.

 Though 5W-30 is more commonly used, 10W-30 isn’t far behind – and beats out 10W-40 in its overall usefulness.